 Conference 2021 speakers

-We're delighted to have so many experts in education and governance speaking at the conference.
-Find out more about their background and the sessions they're leading.
+We're delighted to have had so many experts in education and governance speaking at the conference.
+Find out more about their background and the sessions they led.
+You can watch recordings of all the sessions on our website.

 Interdisciplinary Programmes Manager - Imperial College